Takatsuki-42/Takatsuki-42/README.md

 - 👋 Hi, I’m @Takatsuki-42
 - 👀 I’m interested in ...
-GameProgramming, and few hewvy metal bands (Slipknot, Angra, Persefone...).
+Game Programming, and few hewvy metal bands (Slipknot, Angra, Persefone...).
 - 🌱 I’m currently learning ...
 Unity, and I'm going to learn HTML and CSS from this summer.
 I want to learn Ruby on Rails from this winter.
 - 😄 Pronouns: ... he, his, him (Male)
 - ⚡ Fun fact: ...
 Same birthday as Alfred Novel.